How to use xPack Ninja Build

 the highest priority, higher than LD_LIBRARY_PATH

-, so if this latter one
+, so if the latter

 is set in the environment, it should not interfere with the xPack binaries.